interactivereport/SpaceSequest/README.md

 config.yml file:
 ```
 #config file for VisiumHD.
 Please avoid using spaces in names or paths.
-All items are required.
 project_ID: VisiumHD_demo             #required
 sampleMeta: ~/Data/sampleMeta.csv     #path to the sampleMeta file
 output_dir: ~/Data/output             #output directory
 bin_resolution: 8um                   #defaul 8um, also 16um or 2um are available
 cluster_resolution: 0.3               #resolution for the FindClusters step
-reference:                         #path to an Azimuth reference data, optional
+reference: ~/Data/allen_mop_2020.rds  #path to an Azimuth reference data, optional
 reference_name: subclass              #column name of the cell type label you would like to transfer
 integrate_data: True                  #True or False to merge/integrate all the data in the sampleMeta file
 integrate_with_harmony: True          #True or False to use Harmony for integration.
 Default as True
 ```

 sampleMeta.csv file: